bzumhagen/development-resources/best-practices/simple-software-specification.md

 - [ ] Release changes to production without downtime.
 - [ ] Determine what changed between two versions of my application.
 - [ ] Catch bugs before they are released.
+- [ ] Catch known security vulnerabilities before they are released.
 - [ ] Rotate secrets automatically

 User